 Västtrafik - Gothenburg – It is free to bring a bike on the Öresundståg trains from Gothenburg to and including Kungsbacka Municipality (Åsa Station) and vice versa.

-Krösatågen - Jönköpings Länstrafik – The bike fee is the equivalent of a one-way youth ticket for the journey on Krösatåg and Västtågen trains within Jönköping County.
+Krösatågen - Jönköpings Länstrafik – The bike fee is an additional ticket cost SEK 20 for the journey on Krösatåg and Västtågen trains within Jönköping County.
 If you cross into a different county on the Krösatågen train, the bike fees of the different counties will be added.

 Please check with HallandsTrafiken and Skånetrafiken if you are planning on taking our bike on buses.